gideon-monterosa/cloud/README.md

 3. Complete the steps in `./plattform-1-proxmox/run-on-node01.sh` on node01.
 4. Complete the steps in `./plattform-1-proxmox/run-on-other-nodes.sh` on node02 and node03.
+5. Use './plattform-1-proxmox/install-debian-from-iso.sh' and
+'./plattform-1-proxmox/install-arch-from-qcow2.sh' to install the VMs
+6. Follow the instructions in './plattform-1-proxmox/migrate-to-other-nodes.sh' to clone, migrate the VMs and enable high availability.

 ## Usefull Commands